Contact the GG Archives

 1919 1,117,181,233

-Similar results are shown by transportation returns.
-Recent railways statistics tell us that, after eliminating all duplications, the total weight of freight carried by the railroads of the United States is, approximately, 1,100 million tons.
+Transportation returns show similar results.
+Recent railway statistics tell us that, after eliminating all duplications, the total weight of freight carried by the railroads of the United States is approximately 1,100 million tons.

-We see, therefore, that in spite of the unprecedented development of ocean navigation which has marked the last one hundred years, and in spite of the fact that many necessities of life are today moved by water from their place of origin to distant lands, only a relatively small percentage of the world's total production enters into seaborne trade.
+We see, therefore, that despite the unprecedented development of ocean navigation, which has marked the last one hundred years, and even though many necessities of life are today moved by water from their place of origin to distant lands, only a relatively small percentage of the world's total production enters into seaborne trade.
 Nevertheless, the seaborne trade of today is enormous.

 Calendar Year Exports Imports